Welcome to Paradise

 — Visitor comment

-Work is now well underway to restore two of the nineteenth century silk Jacquard landlooms thanks to £16,000 funding granted by the Association for Industrial Archaeology.
-The restoration is a huge job, but also a very important one.
+Work is now well underway to restore two of the nineteenth century silk Jacquard handlooms thanks to £16,000 funding granted by the Association for Industrial Archaeology.
+Tour guides at the museum, Daniel Hearn, and Trish Halloran, alongside Rebecca Faragher, who is a trained weaver, are painstakingly undertaking the conservation of the 400-hook handlooms.

 GROup tours

 Visit us with your group for a brilliant day out.
-Explore social history, engineering and technology, fashion and design.
+A guided tour of Paradise Mill reveals a world of stories.
+Discover social history, engineering and technology, fashion and design.
+We are close to the foothills of the Peak District and the borders of Cheshire, Derbyshire, Staffordshire and Greater Manchester so we can form part of a wider itinerary.
 We can tailor a package to meet your needs.
-Discover our remarkable pattern books.
-Try your hand at operating our extraordinary machines that our volunteers have restored.
-We are close to the foothills of the Peak District and the borders of Cheshire, Derbyshire, Staffordshire and Greater Manchester so we can form part of a wider itinerary.

 Please email us to book your group visit bookings@silkmacclesfield.org.uk